Simplifying AI Data Access with Granular Control: How Liberator's Entitlements Engine Enables Secure Model Training

 liberator.url = 'https://liberator.cloudquant.com'

-Outcome: The entitlements engine validates the request in milliseconds.
-If approved, data streams directly into the model training pipeline.
+Outcome: The entitlements engine validates the request against configured policies in milliseconds.
+If the user is entitled to these symbols and date range, data streams directly into the model training pipeline.
+If not, the request is denied with a clear explanation.

 3. Iterative Experimentation

-As the model evolves, the team needs additional data:
+As the model evolves, the team queries additional data:

 4. Out-of-Sample Validation